Clemapfel/jluna/docs/manual.md

 end
 ```

 We see that `jluna` assembled a struct type whos field names and types are as we have specified.
 The type is also `mutable` and it has a default construct (a constructor that takes no arguments).
 The default values here are taken from an unmodified instance of `T` (`RGBA()`) in our case.
 This is why the type needs to be default constructible.

-After having evaluated this expression and thus defining the type, the following works:
+After having now evaluated this expression and defining the type, the following works:

 ```cpp
 auto instance = RGBA();